Jummi123/nvim/README.md

 Readme for kickstart https://github.com/nvim-lua/kickstart.nvim
 It has quite comprehensive documentation.
 You can use that if you get stuck.

+Script that is used here also installs: which, make, python, lua, ninja, rustup (so we can isntall asm-lsp), nodejs (for bash-language-server), stylua, clang (includes clangd).
 # Using neovim in termux

 ### Install neovim